 Effective relationship and sex education is essential if young people are to make responsible and wellinformed decisions about their lives.
 We aim to inform pupils, presenting relevant facts in an objective and balanced manner.
-The Spire Church of England Trust will help young people learn to respect themselves and others, enabling them to move with confidence through childhood and the beginning stages of adolescence, empowering them with the knowledge and confidence to prepare them for their journey to adulthood.
+The Spire Church of England Learning Trust will help young people learn to respect themselves and others, enabling them to move with confidence through childhood and the beginning stages of adolescence, empowering them with the knowledge and confidence to prepare them for their journey to adulthood.

-Intended outcomes for RSE at St. John's Church of England Middle School and adapted through The Spire Church of England Trust will enable:
+Intended outcomes for RSE at Witton Middle School and in all schools in The Spire Church of England Trust will enable: